folaaramide/Node.js-App-K8s-Monitoring-with-Prometheus-and-Grafana/README.md

 Ensure the app exposes a /metrics endpoint compatible with Prometheus.

+### Build & Push Docker Image
+(Optional if you want to use your own registry)

+cd app/

+docker build -t your-dockerhub/nodejs-app:latest .

+docker push your-dockerhub/nodejs-app:latest

+Update image: in manifests/nodejs-app-deployment.yaml if using a custom image.

 ## 🔧 Prometheus Configuration

-Create a ServiceMonitor to scrape metrics from the Node.js app:
+Create a Service Monitor to scrape metrics from the Node.js app:

 kubectl apply -f service-monitor.yaml